able-app/docs/controls/ε elements/adapticon/adapticon-bar.md

 # AdaptIcon - Bar

 Collection:  A convenience wrapper around AdaptIcon cells for display in the bar component.
+See the [Bar - Structure](https://github.com/able-app/docs/blob/321bb4e8ac5bfd755fec3eeadba56b71e40f06d2/controls/%CE%B5%20elements/graphic/bar-structure.md) documentation to learn more about what goes into a Bar.

 [Styleguide Link](https://zpl.io/ady9PnE)